armory/minnaker/guides/setup-dev-environment.md

 14. Open your project

-    * If you don't have a project open, you'll see a "Welcome to IntellJ IDEA".
+    * If you don't have a project open, you'll see a "Welcome to IntelliJ IDEA".

         1. Click "Open or Import"